 It’s an Affordable Option

 Finally, although the average rent in Pittsburgh is relatively low, students are always looking for the most affordable options.
 The nice thing about Squirrel Hill is it’s a fun place to live and rent is not very expensive.
 You can rent a 1 bedroom apartment for under $1,000.
 It’s even cheaper to live in a co-living apartment in Squirrel Hill.
 Tripalink Squirrel Hill apartment rentals start at $660.
 With included amenities and utilities and beautifully designed living spaces—this is a steal.
 Tripalink has many great co-living apartments in Squirrel Hill.
-You can live with other students and young professionals and have a comfortable, amenity-packed apartment.
+You can live with other students and young professionals and have a comfortable, amenity-packed apartment for a good price.

 Whichever kind of housing you choose, Squirrel Hill is a great option for UPitt and CMU students that want a neighborhood with plenty of things to do, in a convenient location near campus, and low rent.